 General Exhibition Rules

-1. With the exception of pot plants and materials used in arrangements, ALL EXHIBITS MUST HAVE BEEN GROWN BY THE EXHIBITOR and the Committee reserves the right to inspect the exhibitor's garden if there is any doubt in this connection.
+1. With the exception of pot plants, flowers and materials used in arrangements, ALL EXHIBITS MUST HAVE BEEN GROWN BY THE EXHIBITOR.
 The exhibitor need not have grown pot plants but they must have been in his/her possession for at least two months prior to the show.

 3. All entries for handicrafts, cookery and photography classes MUST BE THE WORK OF THE EXHIBITOR and must not have been exhibited in any previous Charlbury and District Garden Society Show.